kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 ```

 # Results
-test1 and test2 in 'results' contain the training conditions for currently known best-known parameters.
+- test1 and test2 contain the training conditions for the currently best-known parameters, differing only in `img_scaled_dim`.
+It was found that a batch size of 16 yielded the shortest training time and best inpainting performance.
+Tested: 16, 32, 64 for a dataset size of 500.
+- test3 and test4 trained models on small and big datasets respectively, where each training image is randomly rotated up to 360 degrees.
+This caused the model to learn useless representation of the black, unfilled regions due to rotation.